 Having proved itself to be one of Sunderland’s most popular social settings with Phase One being completed back in 2020, Phase Two of Stack Seaburn will see the venue double in size.
 The development plan includes some exciting additional features like bowling, mini golf, and karaoke booths, and the venue is hoping to secure planning permission to become a permanent fixture at Seaburn.

-It's not just Stack who will be undergoing a makeover – the walkway which runs along the seafront nearby will soon be transformed with updated paving, fresh planters, and colourful street furniture, providing a brand new backdrop to our stunning beach.
+It's not just Stack undergoing a makeover – the walkway which runs along the seafront nearby has been transformed with updated paving, fresh planters, and colourful street furniture, providing a brand new backdrop to our stunning beach.
 There are other coastal leisure venues set to be part of the investment too, building on the expansion of Sunderland’s thriving food and drink scene.
 We can look forward to new restaurants and beachfront bars including a craft ale bar, and the conversion of the old Victorian tram shelter into a delicatessen has already been taken over by East Boldon’s Blacks Corner.

 3. The Fire Station auditorium

 Following an £11 million investment project and part of the beautifully restored Old Fire Station, a brand new, multifunctional entertainment venue was opened in December 2021.
 Just steps away from the Sunderland Empire, The Fire Station auditorium can house an audience of up to 490 seated or 775 standing and showcases music, theatre, comedy and dance amongst its performances, from local, national, and international artists.
 Whilst you’re visiting, make sure to check out The Fire Station’s bar and restaurant – The Engine Room – the perfect spot for a pre-show refreshment or bite to eat.

 4. Sunderland Station